Best EDC Pocket Knife Reviews & Testing

 For a folding knife, the Ken Onion designed ZT 0350 is built like a tank.
 It’s heavy for the size (5.6 ounces), with very thick, non-milled stainless steel liners and a robust liner lock.
 That said, the 0350 is actually smaller than it’s bigger brother (ZT0300) in the Zero Tolerance line.
 Some would classify it as a folding tactical knife due to its black DLC coated and re-curved blade, which is S30V steel with a flat grind that measures 3.25 inches in length.
 Handle scales are G10 with plenty of jimping along the spine and back end of the knife for improved grip.
 The 0350 is an assisted opening knife for fast, one handed blade deployment.
 The price falls in at just over $100.
 Also available in stonewashed and tiger striped blade pattern.

-The Paramilitary 2 is regarded by many in the community as Spyderco’s best folding knife.
+The Paramilitary 2 is a well reviewed pocket knife regarded by many in the community as Spyderco’s best folding knife.
 It achieves near perfection for a high quality, tough use EDC knife.
 The Para 2 is somewhat large (8.2″ inches when opened with a 3.4″ blade) but very lightweight for its size (3.75 ounces).
 The blade is made from the extremely popular S30V steel with a full flat grind.
 The blade, like most Spyderco knives, comes hair shaving sharp right from the factory, and being such a high quality steel will hold this edge sharpness for longer periods of time during typical use.
 The handle material is G10 and the pocket clip can be positioned in four configurations for left or right handed tip up/down ambidextrous carry options.
 It has a Spyderco compression lock (sort of like a reverse liner lock) with early lockup that provides a sturdy and long life locking system.
 The only issue with the Paramilitary 2 is actually finding one from a reputable seller.
 It is one of Spyderco’s most popular and top selling models, so most dealers can’t keep them in stock.
 They usually sell out within hours when new stock does arrive.